Clay Sherman of the NJ DEP discussed a flood mitigation project along the Hudson River.

 Trimester course.
 1 credit.
 3 class meetings per cycle.
 Required of all Form III students.

 The goal of the program is to equip students with the tools and knowledge to foster responsible financial decision-making.
-It provides a thorough examination of such topics as financial planning, financial statements, time value of money, investments, credit, insurance, taxes, and careers.
-The course will be supplemented by financial speakers and problem types in the concurrent mathematics courses.
+It provides a thorough examination of such topics as financial planning, credit and credit scores, borrowing, time value of money, investments, insurance, taxes, and careers.
+The course is collaborative in nature with group projects conducted during class and the presentation of real-life situations that are discussed and debated from a financial standpoint.

 Required of all Form VI students.